 Although I am strongly moved to know who I am, and what this place is, I wish these questions to be answered gradually.
 Having encountered plenty of challenging circumstances during ayahuasca ceremonies, I have a little experience with being under pressure, with having my perception of reality really tested.
 We can go into shock, our whole framework for how we operate in this body can be rattled when too much awareness is disclosed suddenly.
 The ego mind needs to retreat back to the familiar boundaries of the third dimension.
 Until, sometime again, we feel moved to expand, to peek back out there and see what else there may be.

-I am now taking clients for my Homecoming Course For Women.
-This is a 6 week online course that includes daily meditations individually chosen for each person, 3 remote energy healing sessions and the exact steps I use daily in order to neutralise and care for my own pain as it arises.
+(For those interested, I run a 6 week online course for women that includes daily meditations individually chosen for each person, 3 remote energy healing sessions and the exact steps I use daily in order to neutralise and care for my own pain as it arises.
 I am also in the process of building A School For Warrior Women.
-If any of this work interests you, be free to make contact with me or click this link to find out more.
+If any of this work interests you, be free to make contact with me or click this link to find out more.)

 Sign up to my newsletter by entering your email address into the box below.